How Does DNA Work?

 The basic features of an animal cell.
 Our DNA is stored in the nucleus, informing the production of proteins in the cytoplasm.

-Besides water and fat, our bodies are made almost entirely of proteins.
-They include enzymes that drive digestion, hormones that coordinate growth, and antibodies that neutralise invading pathogens.
+Besides water and fat, your body is made almost entirely of proteins.
+These include enzymes that drive digestion, hormones that coordinate growth, and antibodies that neutralise invading pathogens.

 DNA isn't only a blueprint for foetal growth.
-It's essential to our ongoing survival, such as making insulin if we've just had breakfast, or cortisol to regulate our stress response.
+It's essential to your ongoing survival, such as making insulin if you've just had breakfast, or cortisol to produce a stress response.

-How exactly is DNA used to make proteins?
+An analogy is all very well and good, but how exactly is DNA converted into proteins on the molecular level?
+Do we even know?
+Yes, we do.
 I hope you're sitting down, because here comes an exquisite bit of molecular biology.

 How DNA Expression Works

 The Central Dogma describes the one-way flow of genetic information from DNA to proteins.
-We're going to examine three major stages here: transcription, processing, and translation.
+We're going to examine three major stages here, known as transcription (copying DNA to mRNA), processing (customising mRNA), and translation (converting mRNA to proteins).

 Step 1.
 Transcription